Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="output_workspace_identity"></a> [workspace\_identity](#output\_workspace\_identity)

-Description: The identity for the created workspace.
+Description: DEPRECATED.
+Use `system_assigned_mi_principal_id` instead, if the workspace was configured for system-assigned managed identity.

 ## Modules